cisco-outshift-ai-agents/caipe-workshop-mars-colony/00-overview.md

 - **🆘 Need Help?**
   - Raise your hand and chat with a workshop team member during the session so a team member can start a breakout session.
-  - For additional help, check out the [CAIPE FAQs](https://cisco.sharepoint.com/sites/CAIPE/SitePages/CAIPE-FAQs.aspx) for answers to common workshop and platform questions.

 - **🤝 Breakout Sessions**
   - The instructor will guide the lab at a steady pace, but each Mission Check is timed to ensure we cover all the key objectives.